FortySevenEffects/arduino_midi_library/README.md

 work, making it easy to switch transport protocols or making transport protocol bridges.

+### Differences between Serial & other transports

+-   Software Thru is enabled by default on Serial, but not on other transports.

 ## Contact

 To report a bug, contribute, discuss on usage, or simply request support, please [create an issue here](https://github.com/FortySevenEffects/arduino_midi_library/issues/new).